VIDA-NYU/reprozip/docs/source/unpacking-use.rst

 where <output-id> is the output file identifier (from *showfiles*) and <output-path> is the desired destination of the file.

-The experiment directory can be removed by executing the *destroy* command::
+The experiment directory can be removed by using the *destroy* command::

   $ reprounzip directory destroy <path>

+**Limitation:** *reprounzip directory*
+will fail if the binaries involved in the experiment use hardcoded paths, as ReproZip cannot modify them.

 Running With *chroot*
 +++++++++++++++++++++